 Why Belarusians ignored recent election to Coordinating Council

-Elections to the CC
+Elections to the Coordination Council

-Elections to the CC / pixabay
+Elections to the Coordination Council / pixabay

 Euroradio discussed the results of the CC elections with media experts Iryna Sidorskaya and Pauliuk Bykouski and political analyst Artsiom Shraibman.
 Could the participants in the elections have chosen a different strategy so that last night did not end in frustration?
 And what do the final results tell us about the democratic movement?

-Iryna Sidorskaya: People don't understand not only what the CC is, but also what the parliament is and why it is necessary
+Iryna Sidorskaya: People don't understand not only what the CC is but also what the parliament is and why it is necessary

 I see several reasons for the low turnout, and the first one is the risk.
-Not only those who live in Belarus, but also those who have moved abroad are worried about their safety: their own safety, the safety of their relatives, their property.
+Not only those who live in Belarus but also those who have moved abroad are worried about their safety: their own safety, the safety of their relatives, and their property.
 And that is why they refuse to participate.
 People living in Belarus are even more worried.

 To follow important news, subscribe to the Euroradio channel on Telegram.